festlv/rn52-breakout/README.md

 Be warned- the PCB was designed for parts I had on hand and home-made production process (single layer, fat tracks).

+I had wrong footprint for linear regulator at the first try- it's now been fixed in master.